 Call to action letters for local sport organizations to send to their provincial/territorial government representatives or sport-governing bodies can be found by clicking here.

 Please contact firstname.lastname@example.org with any questions about the survey results or available materials.

 Physical Literacy at Home

 Sport for Life has developed a series of short videos called “Physical Literacy at Home” that help support parents and guardians and kids to develop physical literacy at home during the COVID-19 pandemic.
 These activities are selected from our PLAYBuilder resource.
-We create two videos per week and will provide a new video to this page on Tuesday and Thursday for the next number of weeks, so please check back often and feel free to share.

 Our partners have some great activities as well: